fundamentalsofdocker/labs/README.md

-# chapter-08
+# Fundamentals of Docker
-Code accompanying chapter 8 of the book
+Code accompanying the chapters of the book